ArthurAssuncao0/Programacao_Logica/README.md

 # Informations

- - This repository contains the codes for the exercises in the subject "Programming Logic", which I took in my second term at university (2022-2).
-All the exercises were done by Arthur Alves Assunção using the Prolog development language.
+ - In this repository are the source codes for the exercises in the "Logic Programming" course that I took in the second period of college (2022-2).
+All exercises were done by Arthur Alves Assunção using Prolog development language.

 #